 textplot_terms(tmod_lss, data_dictionary_LSD2015["negative"])

-We reconstruct original articles from their sentences using dfm_group()
+We must reconstruct original articles from their sentences using dfm_group()

 before predicting polarity of documents.